 For: Criminals are going to do what they want anyways, if said criminal really wanted a suppressor he could go to any Home Depot and make one of his own.
 The threat of criminal activity pales in comparison to the benefits of noise pollution reduction, and reducing the hearing loss that plagues a vast majority of shooting sports enthusiasts.

 In an interview with SilencerCo last September, Donald Trump Jr. said, “I’ve had the privilege of being able to hunt in Europe, where some of the strictest gun laws in the world exist.
 And guess what, virtually every hunting gun there is suppressed.
 It’s about safety.
 If you have that kind of noise levels in any kind of industry, like you do shooting sports, OSHA would be going crazy.
 It’s about safety.”
-Many hunters choose not to wear hearing protection for shooting because they don’t want to sacrifice their ability to hear in the backcountry while stalking prey.
+Many hunters choose not to wear ear protection for shooting because they don’t want to sacrifice their ability to hear in the backcountry while stalking prey.
 To that same point, considering the use of a firearm in a self-defense scenario, it would be difficult to imagine there would be time to use hearing protection.

 Lets use some military statistics to put this problem into context.
 Hearing loss from gunfire is the number one most common injury for soldiers, according to the U.S. Army Center for Health Promotion and Preventative Medicine.
 The Department of Veteran Affairs says hearing damage takes the top disability claim by returning vets; 60% of veterans returning from Afghanistan and Iraq suffer from hearing loss, which amounted to $1.1 billion in disability payments.
 Hearing loss from gunfire is a real and widespread problem.